rkafle1/151AProject/README.md

 </a>

 ### Model evaluation
 For our model, we decided to preprocess the pictures by changing the image sizes to be 180 x 180 and by converting the pictures into greyscaled images.
 After preprocessing the images, we trained our model with the new data and achieved an accuracy score of 0.63.
 Although this score is better than the score attained by randomly guessing, we hope to improve our model by having the images colored instead.
 We believe that using greyscale for the images could have made some features harder to detect, possibly leading to our lower accuracy score.
-Given that the training accuracy is only slightly larger than the testing accuracy, the model doesn't overfit or underfit.
+Since both the training and testing accuracies are lower, being around 0.6, the model does underfit.
 ### 2 New Models
 - For one model, we will try having separate channels so that the colors can be considered in the model since greyscaling may have caused the accuracy to go down
 - For the second, we will try changing the activation functions of the layers to see which one is optimal in minimizing the loss.
 Additionally, altering the units of the layer to better categorize the trash.